natbutter/pedig/README.md

 # pedig
-Dokcer file for PEDIG: a Fortran Package for Pedigree Analysis Suited for large populations
+Dockerfile for PEDIG: a Fortran Package for Pedigree Analysis Suited for large populations

 The Dockerfile rebuilds the fortran codes in an Ubuntu environemnt, using the ```compile.sh``` script.